-The mouse is the most frequently used 'pointing device' in PCs.
-You should ensure that your mouse is within the natural reach of your arm - no stretching!
-Constantly reaching for your mouse could result in injury to your shoulder and/or your arm.
-Click here to view some mice
+This input device is the most frequently used 'pointing device' in PCs.
+You should ensure that it is within the natural reach of your arm - no stretching!
+Constantly reaching for it could result in injury to your shoulder and/or your arm.

-Place your mouse on a flat surface that is just a little lower to the ground than your arm.
-If when you place your hand on your mouse your wrist is not higher than your fingers, you could end up with eventual injuries.
+Place input device on a flat surface that is just a little lower to the ground than your arm.
+If when you place your hand on it, your wrist is not higher than your fingers, you could end up with eventual injuries.

 Uses a rubber ball that rolls in all directions.
 It has mechanical sensors that detect the direction in which the ball rolls and moves the pointer on the screen.

-Uses a laser to detect movement of the mouse.
-Say "goodbye" to cleaning a dirty mouse when you have an optical mouse!
-You will not need to be disassembling your mouse continuously to clean it.
+Uses a laser to detect movement.
+Say "goodbye" to cleaning a dirty mouse when you have an optical one!
+You will not need to be disassembling it continuously to clean it.
 Because they do not have any rollerball, they do not get clogged with dirt.

 They have no moving parts and offer more precise and quick response than optomechanical and mechanical mice.
 Subsequently, they cost more.

-Other advantages of this type of mouse are:
+Other advantages of this type of input device are:

 It is a type of mechanical mouse that uses optical sensors to detect the motion of the rolling ball.